Quadralific/EvenHarderMobs/README.md

 - Maybe some good configuration
 # Got any issues?
 - If your having any issues with the plugin please open a issue in the issue tab
+# Update!!!
+- I will update this plugin maybe in March cause I have some school stuffs I need to do.
+Also im planning to add more super mobs, make the code cleaner and remove some redundant things.